AlexanderFriedrichsen/mtg_elo_voting_app/README.md

 # CardRanker: Final Fantasy Set

-A simple Flask web app to vote on Magic: The Gathering cards from the newest set (Final Fantasy, set code: `ffxvi`) using the Scryfall API.
+A simple Flask web app to vote on Magic: The Gathering cards from the newest set (Final Fantasy, set code: `fin`) using the Scryfall API.
 Card ratings are updated using the Elo system and stored locally.

 ## Setup